Move on — together.

 Sometimes, the hardest thing for children and adult children to do is to understand that mom and dad are fallible human beings.
 We find ourselves as kids comparing our family's behavior to that of other families, or to movies and sitcoms on television.

-When we're little, we often think our parents hung the moon and are perfect because we don't know anything else yet.
-As we get older, we still expect our parents to be perfect, and we become confused, scared, disappointed or even angry when they're not.
-The Benefits Of Playing With Your Children
+When we're little, we often think our parents "hang the moon" and are perfect because we don't know anything else yet.
+As we get older, we still expect perfection from our parents, and we become confused, scared, disappointed or even angry when they're not.

-The funny thing is that when we become adults, we sometimes still expect mom and dad to be a different type of species, even after going through our teenage "we know better" phases.
+The funny thing is that when we become adults, we sometimes still think of mom and dad as a different type of species, even after going through our teenage "we know better" phases.
 As adults, we can dwell on the past in judgment and be over-sensitive to current situations that involve our parents to the point where we become obsessively angry at them.
-Anxious Parenting: Are You Guilty Of It?

 Since Father's Day is coming up, it would be nice to give yourself and your dad a break, and be able to get over some of the pent-up anger.
 The fact is, no matter what he's done, it doesn't change that he's a human being, and that makes him lovable in many different ways, just like the rest of us.

 An interesting phenomenon is that children don't stop loving their parents, so you might as well accept that you love your dad, regardless of his undesirable traits or actions.
 It'll be easier on you without that intense inner conflict.